topera/poc-quartz-chain/README.md

 How to test
 * $ mvn package
-* deploy generated war of: /target/hello.maven.rest-1.0.war
+* get generated war from target/hello.maven.rest-1.0.war and deploy it.
 * Access: http://localhost:8080/api/playlist

 Rest Server